How do I pay for counseling?

 We accept cash, check, or HSA/FSA.
 Payment is due at the beginning of each session.

 For a number of reasons, we generally do not directly bill your insurance at this time.
-However, if you are considering using insurance to cover your services, please contact your provider directly to ask about out-of-network benefits and the possibility of reimbursement for services.
+However, there are few exceptions to this, please contact our office with questions.
+If you are considering using insurance to cover your services, please contact your provider directly to ask about out-of-network benefits and the possibility of reimbursement for services.
 Receipts are provided upon request.
 Visit our Rates + Insurance page for more information.

 Counseling, insurance, and payment can be confusing.
 We are happy to answer any questions regarding getting counseling started for you or your child, feel free to contact us.